 9. Beverly Hills Cop (1984)

-In Beverly Hills Cop, Murphy stars as Alex Foley, the cop with street smarts—a role that propelled him into stardom.
+In Beverly Hills Cop, Eddie Murphy stars as Alex Foley, the cop with street smarts—a role that propelled him into stardom.

 What made this comedy different from so many other buddy-cop comedies was how it maintained a grittiness that helped to delineate the funny from the serious.